Inspiring solutions for over ten years

 We launched the Nestlé CSV Prize 2020-2021 in September 2020, receiving entries from 173 applicants.
 Over the next 10 months, each application was reviewed by Nestlé packaging experts.

 Ten finalists have been selected based on their potential for positive impact for a waste-free future and for collaboration with Nestlé.
 From these, the winner(s) will be chosen by the Nestlé CSV Council and announced on July 5.

-All finalists benefit from Ashoka's online resources and workshops, as well as a mentoring program, to explore potential for collaboration with Nestlé.
+All finalists benefit from Ashoka's online resources and workshops, as well as a mentoring program, to explore the potential for collaboration with Nestlé..
 Additionally, the winner(s) receive(s) a cash prize up to CHF 250 000.
 Through this financial investment and technical resources, innovators can amplify their impact, scaling up solutions to achieve potentially global change.

 Guatemala: Uplifting people with disabilities through recycling with Circulo

 The problem: In Guatemala, people face two key problems – low quality of life for people with disabilities and a rising burden of single-use plastic pollution.